jobstash/app/src/features/README.md

 These components are just placeholders for the actual fully-designed component.
 It should be replaced with the final designs from `dev` branch.
-These components are:

-- marked with `UNSTYLED` comment or
-- located inside `unstyled-ui` folder